Orange County Indians Holiday Meet- Solidarity, Togetherness and Celebrations

 on.
 You have no idea how lonely and scary it can get here.
 It might not be the

-perfect family but who has a perfect family?
+perfect family, but who has an ideal family?
 I accept you the way I

 accept my own family.
-I know you do not come to pay my rent or buy me grocery
+I know you do not come to pay my rent or buy me groceries

 from Ansar, however that is not all.